 plugin library is named without any preceding plugin name, the

 server loads all plugins in the library.
-Each library file must
+The server looks for

 plugin_dir system variable.

-That is, this option effects a one-time installation that
+given again.
+That is, the option effects a one-time

 --skip-grant-tables is given